This is a named option in the Environmental Conservation M.S.

 No credits from another institution are allowed to count toward the program.

-With program approval, courses ZOOLOGY/BOTANY/ENVIR ST/F&W ECOL 651 Conservation Biology and URB R PL/ECON/ENVIR ST/POLI SCI 449 Government and Natural Resources taken as a UW–Madison undergraduate student may count toward the EC program curriculum in place of the ENVIR ST 951 Conservation of Biodiversity and URB R PL/ENVIR ST 843 Land Use Policy and Planning curriculum requirements, respectively.
-Those two courses taken as an undergraduate student cannot count toward the graduate residence or graduate coursework requirements, but they can count toward the graduate degree requirement if completed within five years of matriculating in the program.
+With program approval, up to six credits of selected coursework taken as a UW–Madison undergraduate student may count toward the EC program curriculum.
+Those credits taken as an undergraduate student cannot count toward the graduate residence or graduate coursework requirements, but they can count toward the graduate degree requirement if the courses were at least 300 level and completed within three years of matriculating in the program.

 UW–Madison University Special

-With program approval and payment of the difference in tuition (between special student and graduate student), courses ZOOLOGY/BOTANY/ENVIR ST/F&W ECOL 651 Conservation Biology and URB R PL/ECON/ENVIR ST/POLI SCI 449 Government and Natural Resources taken as a UW–Madison special student may count toward the EC program curriculum in place of the ENVIR ST 951 Conservation of Biodiversity and URB R PL/ENVIR ST 843 Land Use Policy and Planning curriculum requirements, respectively.
-If URB R PL/ENVIR ST 843 Land Use Policy and Planning has been taken already as a UW–Madison special student, the URB R PL/ENVIR ST 843 curriculum requirement would be satisfied.
-Those two courses taken as a special student can count toward the graduate residence and graduate degree requirements if completed within five years of matriculating in the program, but they cannot count toward the graduate coursework requirement since they are not 700 level or above.
+With program approval and payment of the difference in tuition (between special student and graduate student), up to six credits of selected coursework taken as a UW–Madison special student may count toward the EC program curriculum.
+Those credits taken as a special student can count toward the graduate residence and graduate degree requirements if the courses were at least 300 level and completed within three years of matriculating in the program, and they can also count toward the graduate coursework requirement if the courses were 700 level or above.

 The Graduate School regularly reviews the record of any student who earned grades of BC, C, D, F, or Incomplete in a graduate course (300 or above).
 This review could result in academic probation with a hold on future enrollment or in being suspended from the Graduate School.
 The status of a student falls into one of the following three categories: